 Organization/Sponsor: Astellas Pharma Inc

-Example patient: A 58-year-old woman with metastatic HER2-negative breast cancer, ECOG status 1, who has progressed after two prior lines of chemotherapy and has measurable lung metastases without CNS involvement.
+Example patient: A 58-year-old woman with ER+/PR+/HER2- metastatic breast cancer expressing CLDN18.2, ECOG 1, who progressed after two prior chemotherapy regimens and has measurable lung metastases.